Zoo Lions of the UK

 The United Kingdom has seen a huge change in the presentation of the zoos around the country.
 Modern zoos are now centres that focus more on welfare, research, conservation and education than they ever have before.
 Millions of pounds have been spent on brand new enclosure and donations have been sent over to Africa to raise money for conservation efforts.
 The bigger collections such as Whipsnade run by the Zoological Society of London run their own conservation and research efforts out on the field whereas the smaller collections raise funds and awareness for organisations already doing important work in the field.
 The pictures below show some of the largest areas and newest enclosures given over to African Lions within the UK showing the growing standards in the industry over recent years.
-The SLCF is not associated with all of these zoological collections and is sharing these pictures purely for educational purposes to promote advancing husbandry methods.
+The SLCF is not associated with all of these zoological collections and is sharing these pictures purely for educational purposes to promote advancing husbandry methods and enclosure design.
+We must point out that it is not all about cost, there are many points to consider including design, space and cover.

 A lioness climbing one of the many ancient trees in the Safari Park's 6 acre woodland reserve that has held lions since it opened in 1971.

 Part of the famous 30 plus acre lion reserve at the Safari Park.
 Quite possibly one of the most iconic lion enclosures in the country.

 The new lion house built in 2011 has several indoor rooms which can opened up to make one large space and has a large overnight outside enclosure to keep multiple adults together in a large pride.